storjak/DownLiker/README.md

 1. Currently working on implementing video downloads
 2. Add support for downloading playing GIFs and videos
 3. Don't download embeds in the tweet
-4. Work in every view
-5. Persist through page changes
+4. Persist through page changes
-6. Make it work with Greasemonkey
+5. Make it work with Greasemonkey

-7. Make it look pretty
+## Most Recent Update

+1. Added support for multiple views, such as enlarged image and image galleries
+2. Made the slider match the page better

+Program last updated 20220131

+Readme last updated 20220131